Marwes/combine/README.md

 You can find older versions of combine (parser-combinators) [here](https://crates.io/crates/parser-combinators).

 ## Contributing

+Current master is the 3.0.0 branch.
+If you want to submit a fix or feature to the 2.x version of combine then do so to the 2.x branch or submit the PR to master and request that it be backported.

 The easiest way to contribute is to just open an issue about any problems you encounter using combine but if you are interested in adding something to the library here is a list of some of the easier things to work on to get started.